Jason Chaffetz on Charlie Kirk Assassination - September 10th, Hour 3

 They say that Trump is an existential threat.

-I'm sure, I mean, I know I listened to your show, Sean.
+I'm sure, I mean, I know, I listened to your show, Sean.

-How many dozens, if not hundreds of times?
+You've had to play those clips how many dozens, if not hundreds of times.

 Oh, Trump is a threat to democracy.

-Well, those same lunatics that are saying that when they say Trump is a threat to democracy, Charlie was in many ways the right hand man for young people in MAGA.
+Well, those same lunatics that are saying that when they say Trump is a threat to democracy, Charlie was in many ways the right-hand man for young people in MAGA.

-We saw that with all the all the prosecutions and all the just the insanity.
+We saw that with all the prosecutions and all the just the insanity, with the two assassination attempts against Trump as well.

-And now they now they've assassinated Charlie Kirk.
+And now they've assassinated Charlie Kirk.

-I don't know where we go from this because at MSNBC, they're going to say, well, you know, political violence is bad, but everybody, everybody has a little bit of this going on or something.
+This is the part of it, I don't know where we go from this because at MSNBC, they're going to say, well, you know, political violence is bad, but everybody has a little bit of this going on or something.

-I gotta run.
+I got to run.

 Buck Sexton, you've been great.

-Uh you're a dear friend.
+You're a dear friend.

 You please be careful.

-Uh we'll have more of our coverage and also coverage tonight at nine on Fox.
+We'll have more of our coverage and also coverage tonight at nine on Fox.

 We'll continue.

-Our love thoughts, prayers for Charlie, his wife, his children, his family.
+Our love, thoughts, prayers for Charlie, his wife, his children, his family.